-An offer to make amends is significant because it is a way for parties to speedily resolve disputes.
+An offer to make amends is significant because it is a way for parties to resolve disputes speedily.
 If an offer to make amends is accepted the plaintiff cannot then bring a claim at a later date.
 The failure to accept a reasonable offer to make amends can act as a defence to the defamation claim or can result in a successful plaintiff not receiving an award of the costs they have incurred (s.
 40, Defamation Act NSW).
 This means that the plaintiff who does not accept a reasonable offer to make amends risks more if the matter goes to court.
 Publishers are free to withdraw or renew offers to make amends.
 In deciding whether an offer to make amends is reasonable, a court will consider the extent to which a correction or apology was brought to the attention of audiences including its prominence (e.g. on a page or screen), how much time has passed between publication of the apology, the seriousness of the imputations, what steps the publisher has taken to correct the matter with third parties and any compensation offered.

 Note that an offer to make amends cannot be made if 28 days have elapsed since the publisher was given a written statement of the defamatory imputations that are of concern to the aggrieved person (a 'concerns notice'), or a defence has been served in an action brought by the aggrieved person against the publisher in relation to the matter in question.
-However a publisher and aggrieved person can still participate in settlement negotiations in relation to the publication of the matter in dispute.
+However a publisher or aggrieved person are still able participate in settlement negotiations and make and accept a settlement offer in relation to the publication of the matter in dispute.